YogeshPMagi/Level-shifter-Design_Analysis/README.md

 output.
 Signal Integrity: As seen in the transient plots, the output (Vout) shows clean switching.
 A minor capacitive coupling "dip" is observed during the rising edge, which is a common characteristic of cross-coupled level shifters due to internal parasitic capacitance.

-###4.2 Power and Delay AnalysisDynamic Power: Instantaneous power (pinst) plots show sharp spikes during switching events, peaking at approximately 2.7mW.
+###4.2 Power and Delay Analysis
+Dynamic Power: Instantaneous power (pinst) plots show sharp spikes during switching events, peaking at approximately 2.7mW.
 This indicates energy is primarily consumed during transitions (charging parasitics) with negligible static leakage.

-Propagation Delay: The layout transitions are sharp, confirming that the transistor sizing is sufficient to overcome the contention in the cross-coupled PMOS network even with added layout parasitics.
+Static Power: Between switching events, the power consumption drops to near zero, indicating that the cross-coupled architecture effectively eliminates static current paths once the output state is latched.

+Total Energy: The total energy consumed per switching cycle is measured at approximately -1.86e-12 Joules.

+This analysis confirms that while the Level Shifter introduces more delay than a standard inverter due to its contention-based switching, it provides a robust, rail-to-rail 3.3V output with efficient zero-static power consumption.

 ### 5.Summary
 ##5.1 Project Summary